YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Result

-\paragraph{Applications.} The YAGO KB has found quite a number of applications in the past~\cite{yago-resource}.
+\paragraph{Other Applications.} The YAGO KB has found quite a number of other applications in the past~\cite{yago-resource}.
+Together, the YAGO publications have been cited more than 10,000 times in total so far, according to Google Scholar.
 As every user is free to download the KB and to use it (or not), we do not have an overview of the projects that use YAGO.
 We just know that the KB (in various versions) has been downloaded about 6000 times during the past year (heuristically excluding bots).
-We expect our new YAGO to be even more useful, as it provides fine-grained information about instances by the new classes.
-For example, whereas the singer Elvis Presley was in a mere 4 classes in YAGO 4 (Thing, Person, Human, Twin), our new taxonomy tells us also that he was an actor, a singer, a film person, and an artist.
+YAGO~4.5 can be plugged in as-is into any system that uses YAGO 4 (as is currently happening with Qlever~\cite{qlever}).
+We expect our YAGO~4.5 to be even more useful than YAGO 4, as it provides fine-grained information about instances by the new classes.
+This will be useful to any application that draws on classes: entity retrieval, semantic annotation of documents, graphical exploration of instances, similarity computations of entities, of documents, or of queries and documents, and, as shown, entity disambiguation.

+\paragraph{Availability.} YAGO~4.5 is available on the YAGO Web site\footnote{\url{https://yago-knowledge.org}}.
+It contains download links for the data, the Design Document that details the mapping of schema.org to Wikidata, the documentation of the data format, the list of publications, and the names of the contributors.
+The Web page also offers an interactive browser for the KB (loaded with a subset of the entities).
+A SPARQL endpoint is provided\footnote{\url{https://yago-knowledge.org/sparql}}.
+The URIs of YAGO~4.5 are dereferenceable.
+YAGO~4.5 is available with Creative Commons Attribution-ShareAlike License (as imposed by the license of schema.org).
+The source code of YAGO~4.5 is available via GitHub\footnote{\url{https://github.com/yago-naga/yago-4.5}} under a Creative Commons Attribution license.